n8n-io/n8n-docs/docs/api/using-api-playground.md

 ```

 !!! note "How to find `credentialTypeName`"
-    To find the type, download your workflow and examine it (it's a JSON file).
-For a Google Drive node is `googleDriveOAuth2Api` the `{credentialTypeName}`:
+    To find the type, download your workflow as JSON and examine it.
+For example, for a Google Drive node the `{credentialTypeName}` is `googleDriveOAuth2Api` :
 ```json
 {
     ...,